AlejandroPqLz/tf-diffusion-scratch/README.md

 After following the steps described in the [Prerequisites](https://github.com/AlejandroPqLz/DiffusionScratch#rocket-prerequisites) section, you can start using the project by running the notebooks in the [notebooks](./notebooks) folder.
 Which contain the whole process of the project from the dataset creation to the model training.

-Before diving into the notebooks, take a look at the [config.ini](./config.ini) file in the root of the project and adapt it to your needs.
+Before diving into the notebooks, have a look at the [config.ini](./config.ini) file in the root of the project and adapt it to your needs.
 This file will contain all the hyperparameters for the model training.
 Once done that, you can run the notebooks in the pre-established order where:

 - [00-Intro-and-Analysis.ipynb](./notebooks/00-Intro-and-Analysis.ipynb): Introduces the project and analyses the Pokémon sprites dataset and `pokedex.csv` file.